FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-offer-datasets-including-context-information-through-the-wstore/offering-datasets-through-the-wstore-interface.md

 [here](http://business-api-ecosystem.readthedocs.io/en/latest/user-programmer-guide.html)):

-* **General**: This step is intended to provide the basic information of the Product Spec. being created.
-In particular, you have to fill the following fields:
+* **General**: This step is intended to provide the basic information of the product specification. being created.
+In particular, you have to fill in the following fields:

-    -   Name: The name of your dataset (it doesn’t have to match with the name provided in CKAN).
+    -   Name: The name of your dataset (it does not have to match with the name provided in CKAN).
     -   Version: The version of the dataset (typically: 1.0)
-    -   Brand: Your brand name (It migth be your username if you don’t have one)
+    -   Brand: Your brand name (It migth be your username if you do not have one)
     -   ID Number: An external Id used for identify the dataset outside of the FIWARE Store (i.e the Id in CKAN of the dataset)
     -   Description: Description of the dataset